 Fanu grew up in small, quiet countryside town in Finland where music filled the void for him since an early age.
 Fanu started experimenting with music around 1992, starting with a melting pot of house, dance, techno et cetera – but hearing breakbeats changed everything, and today, Fanu’s creating modern breakbeat music with aesthetics that come from those days.
 The drums are the backbone, whatever the genre.

-My biggest influences back in the day must’ve been all the experimental acts of the nineties.
-In terms of ideas and soundscapes, I owe a great deal to Future Sound of London, Underworld, Source Direct, Photek, old Metalheadz crew, Dj Shadow, Dj Krust, Amon Tobin, to mention a few.
+In terms of ideas and soundscapes, Fanu admits owing a great deal to The Future Sound of London, Underworld, Source Direct, Photek, old Metalheadz crew, Dj Shadow, Dj Krust, Amon Tobin, to mention a few.
 Also, the surrounding environment – the dark, cold Finnish climate – had an impact on Fanu’s inspiration, for it leaves a lot to be interpreted.

 PERFORMANCES and broadcasts

 Fanu’s been DJing internationally, playing drum and bass for a decade, sometimes also performing live, bringing together breakbeat music of various genres and tempos.
 After hosting a radio show on Finnish Bassoradio for almost three years, Fanu kicked off a podcast series of his own.